 With more benefits and plan offerings than ever before, enrollment in Medicare Advantage (MA) continues to grow.
-In 2019, over one-third of Medicare beneficiaries had an Advantage plan.
+In 2023, over one half Medicare beneficiaries had an Advantage plan.
 This page describes Medicare Advantage plans in Massachusetts and how to compare your options to ensure you get the best plan for your unique needs.

 Also known as Medicare Part C, Medicare Advantage plans must provide beneficiaries the same coverage they would get with Original Medicare.
 This includes:

 - Medicare Part A, which covers inpatient services, such as you'd receive in a hospital

 - Medicare Part B, which covers outpatient services, such as doctor visits, lab work, and durable medical equipment (DME)

 Original Medicare does not cover prescriptions.
 You get that with Medicare Part D.